Skip to main content

 Introduction to Photography (20 Credits)

 This unit acts as an introduction to the course and to your subject specialism.
-Topics covered include effective learning and studentship at undergraduate level as well as introducing basic technical skills.
+Topics covered include effective learning and studentship at undergraduate level as well as an introduction to basic technical skills.

 Year 2

-As you move into Year 2, you will expand on your skills and start to develop a more specific understanding of your work.
-You will be encouraged to question the contexts in which your work may be encountered and how your work is placed in relation to wider visual cultures.
-Year 2 builds on the foundations established in Year 1, introducing themes of practice, contextual studies, and professional development.
+As you move into Year 2, you’ll expand on your skills, undertake further experimentation and start to develop a more specific understanding of your work.
+You’ll be encouraged to question the contexts in which your work may be encountered and how your work is placed in relation to wider visual cultures.
+Year 2 builds on the foundations established in Year 1, retaining and deepening themes of practice, contextual studies, and professional development.

-Towards the end of the year, the emphasis in contextual studies shifts towards preparation for your selection of a research topic that you will continue to explore in the third year.
+Towards the end of the year, the emphasis in contextual studies shifts towards preparation for your selection of a research topic that you’ll continue to explore in the Research Project unit in your third year, and you’ll also build skills in preparing your work for exhibition.

-The Professional Collaborations (Elective) Unit provides you with the opportunity to choose from a number of available collaborative options.
-Through this process you will share skills and expertise with others and gain insight from working on projects that may fall outside of the usual opportunities provided within the course.
+This unit provides you with the opportunity to choose from a number of live briefs set by industry partners.
+Through this process you’ll share skills and expertise by collaborating with others and gain insight from working on projects that are set in a variety of external-facing contexts.

 Year 3

 Year 3, the final stage of your degree, consolidates and develops your ability to direct and plan your own work.
-All final year units are designed to enable you to think about how you may be able to sustain your practice after graduation and find exciting career opportunities.
+All final year units are designed to enable you to think about how you may be able to sustain your practice after graduation and find exciting career opportunities in the future.

 Major Project 1 (20 Credits)

-In this unit you will begin the exploratory process of researching and making visual work towards your final major project.
-You will begin to develop a written proposal, complete a risk assessment and begin to make work that will be further developed in the Major Project 2 unit.
+In this unit you’ll begin the exploratory process of researching and making visual work towards your final major project.
+You’ll develop a written proposal, complete a risk assessment and begin to make work that will be further developed in the Major Project 2 unit.

 Major Project 2 (40 Credits)

-Major Project 2 builds on your interests and knowledge acquired from previous units to produce a significant body of practice based work.
-You will be supported in conducting in-depth research and technical / methodological experimentation, which will on completion will demonstrate sophisticated understanding and articulation of your own practice.
+Major Project 2 builds on your interests and knowledge acquired from previous units to produce a significant body of practice-based work.
+You’ll be supported in conducting in-depth research and technical / methodological experimentation, which on completion will demonstrate sophisticated understanding and articulation of your own practice.

 Learning and teaching methods